jentery/mdia200v2/index.md

 * Accept all your assignments (please don't submit anything to me by email),
 * Comment on those assignments, and
 * Mark those assignments according to rubrics I'll provide.

-If this ends up being too much for the term, then we'll cut material or some of it will become optional.